daftarivinita/resume/resume_vinita.md

 * Deployed the web application in AWS on EC2 along with creating nginx proxy and public ip for access

 ### Mini IMDB | Full Stack ###
-This project was aimed at creating imdb like functionality - CRUD capability for movies
+This project was aimed at creating imdb like functionality - CRUD capability for movies.
 ***Technical Stack*** - Django, Python, Javascript, HTML, CSS
 * Created a full stack web app for users to create, retrieve, update, delete tv shows using Django web framework
 * Implemented RESTFul routing for each CRUD operation